University of Wisconsin–Platteville Baraboo Sauk County

-The University of Wisconsin–Platteville Baraboo Sauk County is a two-year institution of the University of Wisconsin System and a branch campus of the University of Wisconsin–Platteville.
-It was formerly known as University of Wisconsin–Baraboo/Sauk County and was a part of the University of Wisconsin Colleges.
-UW–Platteville Baraboo Sauk County is located in Baraboo, Wisconsin, United States.
+The University of Wisconsin–Platteville Baraboo Sauk County (UW-Baraboo or Boo-U) is a branch campus of the University of Wisconsin–Platteville, located in Baraboo, Wisconsin.
+Founded in 1968, it was known as University of Wisconsin–Baraboo/Sauk County and was a part of the University of Wisconsin Colleges.
+It joined UW-Platteville in 2018 as a branch campus following dissolution of the UW-Colleges system.
+The University offers 2 associate degrees and 1 bachelor's degree entirely on campus, while students have the option of changing campuses to Platteville main or online for additional degree programs.